MetLauraOwen/my-dash-app/README.md

-# Hackathon May 2025
+# Dash App - interactive graphics for Hotdays from Hackathon May 2025

-Welcome to the Hackathon May 2025 repository!
-This project was created as part of a collaborative hackathon event.
+This project was created durng the CPP hackathon event May 2025.

 ## Table of Contents